opf/openproject/README.md

     end

 Register each OmniAuth strategy by calling `strategy` with the strategy's name and returning the options for the providers using that strategy in the passed block.

+As you can see in the first registered provider you can also give a new option called 'icon'.
+Using this option you can define which icon is to be rendered for the given provider.
+In the example our own plugin provides the icon.
+In the plugin's directory it has to be placed under `app/assets/images/some_auth_plugin/some_provider.png`.